Brexit Support for your Business

 The UK left the European Union (EU) on the 1st January 2021.
 New trade deals, legislation and legal requirements are now in place which businesses must be aware of and adhering to.

 For support and advice, contact Business Gateway Midlothian today.

-New customs declarations will be put in place on 1st January 2021.
+New customs declarations are now needed.
 If you export to the EU or import goods to the UK from the EU, you will need to have the correct paperwork or goods will be stopped in transit causing delays and disruption.

 Customs declarations can be complicated.
 There are a number of intermediaries who can help who have experience and knowledge of this to make the process easier.
 To assist, the UK Government has announced a grant scheme to support intermediaries, businesses who employ intermediaries and those businesses who want to carry out customs declarations themselves.

 Chamber Customs is a new Customs Declaration Service provided by Edinburgh Chamber of Commerce.
 It provides a new Customs brokerage service to support businesses through the changes introduced by Brexit.

 Read more about navigating Customs Documentation post Brexit on our blog.

 Local Supply Chains